-Manta rays have traditionally been considered as solitary animals who demonstrate very little social interaction and only aggregate together as part of their elaborate, but rarely observed, courtship & mating rituals or at special cleaning stations where they gather to be relieved of their parasites.
+Manta rays have traditionally been considered as solitary animals that demonstrate very little social interaction and only aggregate together as part of their elaborate, but rarely observed, courtship and mating rituals or at special cleaning stations where they gather to be relieved of their parasites.

 Spectacular but periodic aggregations also occur around seasonal concentrations of a rich food source – such as the coral spawning at Ningaloo Reef in Western Australia or the zooplankton storm near Isla Holbox off the northern tip of the Yucatan Peninsular in Mexico.

 However a more recent school of thought is that manta rays are actually highly social animals and this sociability is why they have such highly developed intelligence and the largest known brain of any fish.

 Either way a manta ray experience is on the “must-do” list of most divers & underwater photographers and what is special about Tofo is the sheer number of manta rays in the area – with about 750 individuals specifically identified and an estimated total population of around 1400, compared to an estimated 300 to 400 at other major aggregations.

 Diving Mozambique: Why Tofo?

 The Tofo area benefits from a quite extraordinary set of circumstances – firstly the southern Mozambique coastline has unique counter-cyclic eddies that produce a rich year-round source of zooplankton concentrated in a 200km stretch of coastline of which Tofo is the epicenter.